Yogasan Practises

 • This posture rests the body and keeps the spine and neck straight

-Shirshasana (Health stand)
+Shirshasana (Head stand)

 Position